Language

 5. Day of holding meeting

 Board meetings are normally held during business hours and on a day, which is not a public holiday.
 However, a Board meeting may validly be held on public holiday.
-Department has clarified vide Letter No. 8/11(285)/63-PR, dated 2-5-1963 that it would not raise any objection if an original Board meeting is held on a public holiday for the convenience of the directors although it considers that an original Board meeting should normally be held only on a working day.
+Department has clarified vide Letter No. 8/11(285)/63-PR, dated 2-5- 1963 that it would not raise any objection if an original Board meeting is not held on a working day for the convenience of the directors although it states that an original Board Meeting should be held on a working day.

 6. Time of holding Board meetings

-Board meetings can be held during business hours or outside business hours.
-There is no restriction on that matter under the Act.
+Board meetings can be held during non-business hours also.
+There is no restriction that only business hours have to be used.

 7. Place for holding Board Meeting